LiorHaim/cephdemos/README.md

 ```

-In the output, we can see a new storage class was added, and there is a new data pool under 'STANDARD_IA' storage class:
+In the output, we can see a new storage class was added, and there is a new data pool under STANDARD_IA storage class:
 ```bash
 "storage_classes": {
                     "STANDARD": {